 - Serve the chicken cutlets together with the sour cream sauce and lemon wedges.

-You can marinate the chicken for up to one night in advance to increase how juicy it comes out.
+- You can marinate the chicken for up to one night in advance before frying.

-I suggest using a meat thermometer to know when your chicken is done to be precise.
+- Use a meat thermometer to know when your chicken is done and avoid overcooking.